CHELTENHAM FESTIVAL TRAINERS

 Also of note is Fred Winter with 28 Festival winners and the only person amidst a pick of Cheltenham trainers to have won the Cheltenham Gold Cup, Champion Hurdle and Grand National as both jockey and trainer.
 In fact, he won the Gold Cup twice as a jockey and as for the Champion Hurdle, he won that a staggering three times as a jockey and four times as a trainer.
 He is also remembered at Cheltenham with the naming of the Fred Winter Juvenile Novices’ Handicap Hurdle.

-No trainer has ever won the Cheltenham Gold Cup, Champion Hurdle, and Queen Mother Champion Chase in the same season or the Cheltenham Gold Cup, Champion Hurdle and the World Hurdle in the same season.
+The only trainer to have ever won the Cheltenham Gold Cup, Champion Hurdle, and Queen Mother Champion Chase in the same season was Henry De Bromhead, who wrote his name in the history books in 2021.
 Jim Dreaper won the Cheltenham Gold Cup, Queen Mother Champion Chase, and World Hurdle in 1975 with Ten Up, Lough Inagh and Brown Lad respectively.
 Paul Nicholls, operating as one of the best Cheltenham festival trainers, won the Gold Cup, Queen Mother Champion Chase and World Hurdle in 2009 with Kauto Star, Master Minded and Big Bucks.
 Cash in with all of the best cheltenham free bets 2023.